 There are plenty of options for selling your used Trimble survey equipment.
 Some require more or less work than others, and some provide more value for your gear and time.
-So, let's look at the top six ways you can sell your used land survey or machine control equipment to help determine which is the best for you.
+So, let's look at the top 6 ways you can sell your used land survey or machine control equipment to help determine which is the best for you.

 1. Sell Your Used Trimble Survey Equipment To Positioning SolutionsThe Positioning Solutions is in the business of buying and selling quality pre-owned Trimble equipment.
 Whether you want to sell outright or trade-in toward newer equipment, our online Sell/Trade process is designed to help you get money for your equipment quickly and easily.

 If you have used Trimble optical instruments or GPS products that are under 10 years old, we are interested in buying it.